brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 It can do whatever it likes with the handler.
 Additionally, the implication of `AppendFormatted` is that it will format `count` as a string and append it.
 But in reality it may do whatever it likes.

-Therefore, if we can imagine a "thing" which is built up of string literals and variable values presented in order, then we can build it using an interpolated string.
+Therefore, if we can imagine a "thing" which is built up of string literals and expressions presented in order, then we can build it using an interpolated string.
 Even if what we're creating isn't a string at all.

 ## An Example: Parameterized SQL Queries

 Have you ever needed to build a parameterized SQL query?
 Or [N1QL Query](https://www.couchbase.com/products/n1ql) if you're a [Couchbase](https://www.couchbase.com/) user?
-It's very important to parameterize to help avoid injection attacks, so the answer for most database users should be yes.
-Even if you use an ODM or ORM, it's often necessary to hand write queries for special cases.
+It's very important to parameterize user input to prevent injection attacks, so the answer for most database users should be yes.
+Even if you use an ODM or ORM like Entity Framework it's often necessary to hand-write queries for special cases.

 Building a parameterized query can be a pain.
 Take this relatively simple example for `SqlCommand`: